svenssonjoel/lispBM/README.md

 17. (DONE) The parser allocates heap memory, but there is no interfacing with the GC there.
 18. (DONE) The parser uses a lot of stack memory, fix by making tail recursive and accumulating lists onto heap directly.
 19. (DONE) Rename files with names that may conflict with common stuff (memory.h, memory.c).
 20. (DONE) It should be possible to reset the runtime system.
 21. More built in arithmetic.
 22. More built in comparisons.
 23. (DONE) Add messages to lisp process mailbox from C to unlock blocked proc.
 24. Doxygen?
 25. Tutorials?
+26. Make uniform how to return success or failure.
+It is sometimes bool and sometimes int right now.

 ## Very platform dependent TODOs
 1. Save images (heap + symbol memory) to flash or sd-card.